ApsaraDB/PolarDB-for-PostgreSQL/docs/theory/arch-overview.md

 ![image.png](../imgs/3_HTAP_architecture.png)

-When the same hardware resources are used, PolarDB delivers performance that is 90% of the performance delivered by Greenplum.
+When the same hardware resources are used, PolarDB delivers performance that is 90% of the performance delivered by traditional MPP database.
 PolarDB also provides SQL statement-level scalability.
 If the computing power of your PolarDB cluster is insufficient, you can allocate more CPU resources to OLAP queries without the need to rearrange data.

 The following sections provide more details about compute-storage separation and HTAP.